fsmiamoto/reagent/README.md

 ```

 > Note: Local mode is useful for reviewing things like implementation plans for agents which you don't want to commit to the repo.
-> The `files` parameter is required to specify which files to review.

 Review every file inside a directory (recursively):
 ```json